Chacha (brandy)

-Chacha (ჭაჭა ch’ach’a [tʃʼatʃʼa]) is a Georgian pomace brandy, clear and strong (ranging between 50% alcohol for commercially produced to 85% for home brew), which is sometimes called "wine vodka", "grape vodka", or "Georgian vodka/grappa".
+Chacha (ჭაჭა ch’ach’a [tʃʼatʃʼa]) is a Georgian pomace brandy, clear and strong (ranging between 40% alcohol for commercially produced to 85% for home brew), which is sometimes called "wine vodka", "grape vodka", or "Georgian vodka/grappa".
 It is made of grape pomace (grape residue left after making wine).
 The term chacha is used in Georgia to refer to grape distillate.
 It may be also produced from unripe or wild grapes.
 Other common fruits or herbs used are figs, tangerines, oranges, mulberries or tarragon.

+The Kakheti region, which is in the easternmost part of the country, accounts for 75% of all vineyards (approximately 33,000 hectares) in Georgia.

-Traditionally only a homebrewed drink of Georgians, it is today commonly produced by professional distillers and most wineries who include it in their product range.
-One of the most famous chacha products is the Binekhi Estragon, which became distinguished with the silver medal at the 2007 Mundus Vini awards.
+Traditionally only a homedistilled drink of Georgians, it is today also commonly produced by professional distillers and most wineries who include it in their product range.

-Many Georgians claim chacha has medicinal properties and is suggested as a remedy for a number of ailments, including ear blockages and indigestion.
-Also, it is claimed to cure stomach aches by applying it to the abdomen.
-It is also claimed to cure acne by applying to the face.
+The type and flavor of the different varieties of local chacha can differ depending on the region in which they are produced.
+For example, chacha made by producers in the Kakheti region tend to have more of an oak flavoring than chacha made in the capital city of Tbilisi.
+Among the larger companies, some of the more popular include Chateau Mukharni, Teliani Valley, Telavi Wine Cellar, and Vazi+.
+These distilleries have enhanced the traditional flavor and aromas of chacha through the addition of natural ingredients.
+Teliani Valley, for instance, distills four types of distinct chacha: Gold, made in aged oak barrels; Silver, made only with pomace from Rkatsiteli grapes; Honey, in which the chacha is distilled with honeycombs; and Ice, a version with a higher alcoholic content.
+Vazi+ has commercialized three types of chacha under their “Binekhi” label, all of which have proved to be exceedingly popular.
+All three types are distilled twice, and the most expensive – Binekhi Estragon – includes the addition of natural estragon (tarragon).